viamrobotics/docs/docs/tutorials/how-to-make-an-led-blink-with-a-raspberry-pi-and-python.md

 ### Installing pip on a Raspberry Pi

 [Pip](https://pip.pypa.io/en/stable/#) is the [package installer for Python](https://packaging.python.org/guides/tool-recommendations/).
-You can use it to install packages from the [Python Package Index](https://pypi.org/) and other indexes.
-You are going to need to install pip so that you can install the Viam Python SDK package.
+You can use it to install packages from the [Python Package Index](https://pypi.org/) and other indexes, such as the Viam Python SDK package.
 You can install pip by typing the following command into the terminal:

 ```bash
 sudo apt-get install python3-pip